jdjwelsch/smart-led/README.md

 , which have registered, simply delete `devices.db`.
 The backend will create a new database automatically, if there is none.

-The backend is implemented as a flask app, so to test it, simply start it with `python backend.py`, but you can also use a proper WSGI server.
+The backend is implemented as a flask application, so to test it, simply start it with `python backend.py`, but you can also use a proper WSGI server .
 I made this script a service on my  Raspberry Pi, so that it automatically starts when the Pi boots.

+### Requirements
+The backend is tested for python 3.6 and 3.8 and requires the following python packages to be installed:
+- flask
+- eventlet
+- flask_socketio
+- flask_cors
+- requests
+- logging
+- sqlite3

 ## Set up frontend
 The frontend is served at the root directory of the flask app as a backup, but you should use a webserver such as nginx or lighttpd, as this